Things! Things everywhere!

 - … and the house itself

 The habit of buying things has been nurtured carefully by expensive media campaigns.
 Globalization has made it possible to buy an ever-expanding range of things from all over the world.
-Most of these things satisfy a (perceived!) need.
+Most of these things do not satisfy a (perceived!) need.

 Why you don’t need things